kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 var imageChangeAnimator: UIViewPropertyAnimator?
 ```

-In the extension where `animateAnimalToRandomLocation()` is, add the following new method:
+In the extension where `animateAnimalToRandomLocation()` lives, add the following new method:

 ```swift
 private func animateRandomAnimalChange() {